jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

     int GetPitch(int plane=0) const;

-The "pitch" of a frame buffer is the offset (in bytes) from the beginning of one scan line to the beginning of the next.
+The "pitch" (also called stride) of a frame buffer is the offset (in bytes) from the beginning of one scan line to the beginning of the next.
 The source and destination buffers won't necessarily have the same pitch.
-The pitch can vary among frames in a clip, and it can differ from the width of the clip. [todo add link] NOTE that the pitch can change anytime, so in most use cases you must request the pitch dynamically.
+The pitch can vary among frames in a clip, and it can differ from the width of the clip. [todo add link]

-Meaning:
+| The scan line will be padded to a multiple of 8 (if necessary) due to
+  speed reasons, so the pitch will always be a multiple of 8.
+Image processing is expensive, so SIMD instructions are used to speed tasks
+  up:

-Image processing is expensive, so SIMD instructions are used to speed tasks up.
-SSE uses 128 bit = 16 byte registers, so 8 YUY2 pixels can be processed the same time.
-AVX uses 256 bit = 32 byte registers, so 16 YUY2 pixels can be processed the same time.
+| SSE uses 128 bit = 16 byte registers, so 8 YUY2 pixels can be processed
+  the same time.

+| AVX uses 256 bit = 32 byte registers, so 16 YUY2 pixels can be
+  processed the same time.

+NOTE that the pitch can change anytime, so in most use cases you must request the pitch dynamically.

 Usage: